Enter your email below to subscribe to our monthly newsletter.

 Taxpayers that need to file an amended tax return can view their 2020 tax records in their Online Account or request that a 2020 tax account transcript be mailed to them.
 Please call the office for more information about this topic, including eligibility requirements.

 When completing a tax return, taxpayers have two options: take the standard deduction or itemize their deductions.
 Most taxpayers use the option that gives them the lowest overall tax.
 Due to all the tax law changes in recent years, including increases to the standard deduction, that means taking the standard deduction – but not always.
 Let’s look at a few details about these two options.

 Most filers who use Form 1040, U.S. Individual Income Tax Return, can find their standard deduction on the first page of the form.
-For most filers of Form 1040-SR, U.S. Tax Return for Seniors, the standard deduction, is on page 4 of that form.
+For most filers of Form 1040-SR, U.S. Tax Return for Seniors, the standard deduction is on page 4.